sebareinoso/librena/README.md

 ## Data
 The database can be populated using the Faker gem included in the `gemfile`.
+Simply run `bundle exec rake fake:seed`.
-Simply enter in a terminal and type `rails c` to get into the rails console and use the Faker documentation to create Books and Users.
+Or enter in a terminal and type `rails c` to get into the rails console and use the Faker documentation to create Books and Users.